 Russia is ‘weaponising’ Syrian refugees.
 So says senior NATO commander Philip Breedlove.
 US senator John McCain said exactly the same thing at the Munich Security Conference a couple of weeks ago.
 But apart from headlines in the Financial Times (which is doing its best to fearmonger about a new Cold War), this claim from John ‘I’ve never seen a war I didn’t like’ McCain was not that widely reported.
 Hence why it’s been repeated by Breedlove in order to bolster NATO’s flagging purpose.

-McCain and Breedlove claim that Russian (and Syrian government) bombing in Syria is part of a wider plot to destabilise Europe by sewing divisions in Europe and NATO.
+McCain and Breedlove claim that Russian (and Syrian government) bombing in Syria is part of a wider plot to destabilise Europe by sowing divisions in Europe and NATO.
 That such a preposterous claim could be so uncritically reported shows how accepting Western media are of anti-Russian propaganda.

 Firstly, the refugees stranded in Europe consist of many nationalities, though Syrians are certainly in the majority.
 Kosovo has produced the third-highest number of refugees after Syria and Afghanistan, and given that it’s an EU protectorate and NATO bombed it to independence, who is doing the weaponising there?
 Secondly, Russia began bombing in September 2015, which was well after the refugee crisis had begun.